ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 Finally, to retrieve `Excess` message you must set up `response destination`.

+Sometimes you may encounter a `709` error when sending jetton.
+It says that the value of the toncoin attached to the message is not enough to send it.
+Make sure that `Toncoin > to_nano(TRANSFER_CONSUMPTION) + forward_ton_amount`. `TRANSFER_CONSUMPTION` in most cases may be 0.037 if the `forward_payload` is not too large.
+Also don't forget to attach enough `forward_ton_amount` or you can encounter a `cskip_no_gas` error if attached value too small.

 :::tip
 Check [best practices](/develop/dapps/asset-processing/jettons#best-practices) for _"send jettons with comments"_ example.